 - Use numbers and metrics to demonstrate the results you achieved in previous roles.

-- Optimize your text for readability and clarity.
+- Optimize your text for clarity.

 - Use specific, action-oriented, and results-focused language to stand out from other candidates.